kiewic/memory-usage-recorder/README.md

 # Memory Usage Recorder App

-A C# application to record the memory usage of a tree of processes during a period of time.
+A C# console application to record the memory usage of a tree of processes during a period of time.

 To start recording a tree of processes, pass the name of the top process as first argument, for example: